Nyan11/Stash/README.md

 Unlike Pharo's native source code generation (storeOn:, etc.), Stash also generate a readable code (as writed by a human) and manage references between objects to prevent cyclics problems.

+# Principles

+Stash go through five differents steps:

+## 1 - Finding objects references

+Using the getters to reference all objects and count the occurences they appears in the graph of element (cyclic references management).

+## 2 - Name attribution of referenced objects

+During this step Stash will name each objects.
+Objects that need to be referenced are given unique name.
+For example if an object appears more than two times, Stash will create a variable in the futur source code to contains it.

+## 3 - Writing variables in the source-code

+Stash write variables between "pipes" ||.

+## 4 - Variable attribution

+During this step, Stash affect variables with referenced objects.

+## 5 - Writing the source-code

+This step generate all the expected source-code.

 # Usage example

 ## Serialization of an object